 I enjoyed running much of my life and I ran for decades on a knee without cartilage (pre-knee replacement).
 It was painful to run, but I loved it and continued for a long time.

 After careful consideration, you may feel the advantages of returning to running or jogging outweigh the disadvantages.
-Ultimately it’s the call of you and your doctor.
+Ultimately the decision is for you and your doctor.

 Pros of Returning to Running or Jogging after Knee Replacement Surgery

 - Running and jogging are both great aerobic exercises that allow you to get outdoors and enjoy nature while participating in a healthy activity.